 Figure 37 shows visibility for different values of opacity on Mars due to a dust storm at Opportunity between sols 1205 and 1235.
 All photos were taken between 10:53 and 11:30 local time.
-The dust in the Martian air over Opportunity blocked 99 percent of direct sunlight (blockage was total in the 2018 dust storm).
+The dust in the Martian air over Opportunity blocked 99 percent of direct sunlight.
 This fact alone makes it very hard to accept that pressures would be unaffected.